LambdaLabsML/distributed-training-guide/04-job-launchers-deepspeed/README.md

 Since it is quite cumbersome to manually SSH into every node and start a training job, there are various ways to launch distributed training jobs from a single node.

+NOTE: This chapter's code builds off of chapter 3's code.

 ## deepspeed

 deepspeed is a distributed training library with many optimizations.
 We go into some of these optimizations in more detail in later chapters, but here we can just use the launcher included with it.